glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 ## q explain the requirements and recommended valuation hierarchy of the GIPS Valuation Principles;

+The GIPS valuation hierarchy is a list of value sources.
+Starting at the top, if the firm is unable to utilize the source, it should proceed to the next source on the list:

+1. Objective, observable, unadjusted market prices for similar investments in active markets.

+2. Quoted prices for identical or similar investments in markets that are not active.

+3. Market-based inputs other than quoted prices that are observable for the investment.

+4. Subjective, unobservable inputs

 ## r determine whether advertisements comply with the GIPS Advertising Guidelines;

 ## s discuss the purpose, scope, and process of verification;